Lanchester Motor Company: Sale or liquidation

 Within weeks, their bank called in the company's overdraft of £38,000 forcing immediate liquidation of the company's assets.
 Because their current premises were next door to BSA's Armourer Mills at Sparkbrook a sale to BSA made sense.
 Thomas Hamilton Barnsley (1867–1930), the principal shareholder, chairman and managing director negotiated a sale of all share capital to BSA group shortly before his death on Christmas Day 1930.
-BSA's purchase of the all of the shares was completed in January 1931 for £26,000, a fraction of the value of the assets.
+BSA's purchase of all of the shares was completed in January 1931 for £26,000, a fraction of the value of the assets.
 Car production was transferred to Lanchester's new sister subsidiary, Daimler, at Motor Mills, Sandy Lane, Radford, Coventry.